jimsnab/go-lane/README.md

 * `NewTestingLane` captures log messages into a buffer and provides `VerifyEvents()`, `VerifyEventText()` and `EventsToString()` for use in unit test code that checks the log to confirm an expected result.

+  A testing lane also has the API `WantDescendantEvents()` to enable (or disable) capture of derived testing lane activity.
+This is useful to verify a child task reaches an expected logging point.

 * `NewNullLane` creates a lane that does not log but still has the context functionality.
   Logging is similar to `log.SetOutput(io.Discard)` - fatal errors still terminate the app.